-Note: Before proposing a gift to a corporation or foundation, submit your documentation to CFR for review.
-Once you receive the gift, the signature of an official at CFR is required for acceptance.
+Note: Before proposing a gift to a corporation or foundation, submit your documentation to CEFR for review.
+Once you receive the gift, the signature of an official at CEFR is required for acceptance.

 Appropriate Documentation for Term Gifts

 Gifts come in various forms, for example, checks, securities, and gifts-in-kind.
-Term gifts are predominately cash and checks.
-Any gift and its accompanying documentation is sent to Alumni and Donor Records (ADR) or to Corporate and Foundation Relations (CFR).
+Term gifts are predominantly cash and checks.
+Any gift and its accompanying documentation is sent to Alumni and Donor Records (ADR) or to Corporate Engagement and Foundation Relations (CEFR).

 Important documentation can include: